Cover Crops: KropouchKasekor

 Decision to promote cover crops as a part of CA practices through MetKasekor Model

-ISA project signed a partnership agreement with Smart Agro to promote cover crops as a part of CA practices through the Metkasekor Model and supported in the identification of the right mixes of cover crops with sales of 5.4 tons of cover crops.
+ISA project signed a partnership agreement with Smart Agro to promote cover crops as a part of Conservative Agriculture (CA) practices through the Metkasekor Model and supported in the identification of the right mixes of cover crops with sales of 5.4 tons of cover crops.
 A bottleneck with regards to cover crop seeds registration was also identified, which meant that new farmers beyond projects are still limited on credibility of the products.

 2022